 Other Named Executive Officers.
 The process for determining the annual cash incentive for our other Named Executive Officers is generally similar to what is described above with respect to our Chief Executive Officer.
 For 2018, the Compensation Committee took into account the Company's performance with respect to the financial and strategic performance goals discussed above.
-The Compensation Committee assessed the individual performance of the other Named Executive Officers and also considered the recommendations of Mr. Michael S. Anderson as Former Chief Executive Officer and Mr. Gregory J. Divis as Interim Chief Executive Officer.
+The Compensation Committee assessed the individual performance of the other Named Executive Officers and also considered the recommendations of Mr. Michael S. Anderson as Former Chief Executive Officer and Mr. Gregory J. Divis as Interim Chief Executive Officer (the position he held until May 2019 when he was appointed Chief Executive Officer).
 The other Named Executive Officers reported directly to Mr. Anderson as Former Chief Executive Officer and so, the Compensation Committee believes, Mr. Anderson was in a position to provide a meaningful assessment of their capabilities and contributions to the Company.